-It’s Shed Season and we love this time of the year!!!
-Not only is it fun scouting for them but it is also a great way to learn more about the property you are hunting.
+It’s Shed Season, and we love this time of the year!!!
+Not only is it fun scouting for them, but it is also a great way to learn more about the property you are hunting.
 Watch the video above for a great find from Tiffany Lakosky on their Iowa farm!
 This is footage from The Crush Cam, a 24/7 live camera on the deer feeder on the Lakosky farm!

-Antlers grow from a pedicle, which is the attachment point to the animals skulls, these bones shed and regrow each year.
-Bucks usually shed their antlers between January and April depending on many factors; such as the climate they live and the age of the deer.
-The reason the antlers shed is due to a drop in testosterone after the rut.
-The drop results in the weakening of the tissue and bone at the base of the antler in which at that point the antler simply falls off.
+Antlers grow from a pedicle, and the attachment point to the animal’s skulls; these bones shed and regrow yearly.
+Bucks usually shed their antlers between January and April, depending on many factors, such as the climate they live in and the age of the deer.
+The antlers shed due to a drop in testosterone after the rut.
+The drop results in the weakening of the tissue and bone at the base of the antler, which, at that point, the antler simply falls off during shed season.

 How To Find Antlers

 The best places to find sheds are areas with low hunting pressure, where there is a food source, bedding areas, and where deer frequently jump or travel.
 Try walking on some animal trails and watching the ground.
 Sometimes they can look like tree limbs or sticks, but you’ll know when you see one!
 And the feeling of picking them up is like nothing else!

 Here are some additional methods to help you look for the sheds: